 Minimalisms impact on customisation

-Personalisation can be quite anti-minimalist
+Personalisation can be quite anti-minimalist:

-Service Design web app choices
+- Personal software choices > Service Design web app choices

-Laptop + Screen
+- Desktop + Laptop > Laptop + Screen

-If people start customising stuff in a business, you’re quickly leaving the world of minimalism.
+If people start customising processes in a business, you’re quickly leaving the world of minimalism.
 For example, say I decide to build a custom CRM for my business.
 While it might seem good, because you think you’re going to solve really specific problems for your business, you’re actually creating a future legacy problem where you’ve got to update that as time goes by, as operating systems change, and so on.
 Customisation itself creates this extra workload over time.
 It’s not actually a minimalist approach, it’s actually the opposite.
 Doing things like buying software as opposed to using web applications is very much like that.
 This is because the software is tied to a machine, whereas a web application can be shared in many situations or have multiple users.

 Another point there is having a personalised workspace versus having personality in your workspace.
 If you have someone tied to a desk and they’ve got a whole lot of personalisation on that desk, a whole lot of personal stuff, they’re really stuck there.
 You can only use that desk for one person.
 When you give people the ability to have personality in their workspace, such as trinkets, photos and things that they can move quite easily, it might take them 20 minutes to move desk.
 That’s way more agile.
 You’re not getting caught up in this sort of personalised, custom approach but still keeping personality.